sinesy/GitBookLegacy/EE5-Google-Drive.md

 #### Details

 **fileId ** – the id of the file
-Return value
-a string containing the URL
+_Return value_ - a string containing the URL

 ## Return the URL to download a file from Google Drive